Foblex Flow

 Persistence is not "serialize the library's internal state to JSON".
 It is writing to your backend, your database, your existing document format.

-Undo/redo is not the library's job.
+In the default stateless setup, undo/redo is not the library's job.
 It is a feature of your editor, tied to your command history.

 Optimistic updates, collaboration, offline sync — all of that lives in your app, not in a graph library.